 Beatriz

-“The work itself wasn't too challenging; even the bag and such weren't difficult...
-I think what is particularly challenging here in Ireland, especially at night, is the street lighting.
-There's hardly any lighting — very minimal.
-It's difficult to see the streets well.
-Sometimes, when making deliveries, you have to traverse through parks.
-However, these parks lack even a single light pole.
-Visibility is severely limited; even with a flashlight, you can only see five steps ahead.
-So, that was something that greatly concerned me,” she said.
+“The work itself wasn’t too challenging… I think what is particularly challenging here in Ireland, especially at night, is the street lighting.
+There’s hardly any lighting — very minimal.
+It’s difficult to see the streets well,” she explained.

 “Yes, I experienced an insult.
 I heard something like, ‘You stupid immigrant’ or something similar,” she recounted.